fbpx

 Whitespace around the button: Make sure your CTA has enough space around it so that it doesn’t feel cramped or cluttered.
 This makes it more prominent and easier to tap, especially on mobile devices.

-Personalisation and Dynamic Content in Email Design
+Personalisation and Dynamic Content in Email Design Best Practices

 In today’s world of email marketing, personalisation is more than just addressing someone by their first name—it’s about creating an email experience that feels tailored to each recipient’s specific needs, behaviors, and preferences.